dp1310/hub-eclipse-plugin/README.md

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3300019" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>

 ## Documentation ##
-All documentation for hub-eclipse-plugin can be found on the base project:  https://github.com/blackducksoftware/hub-eclipse-plugin/wiki
+All documentation for hub-eclipse-plugin can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)